 What is quicker than a cut-and-sew project?
-Order a fat quarter* of this school bus pencil pouch print and all you’ll have to do is follow the instructions on the fabric to make a quick zippered pouch and coin purse!
-Laura Wright has other cut-and-sew projects in her Spoonflower shop, so go check those out too.
+Order a fat quarter of this school bus pencil pouch print and all you’ll have to do is follow the instructions on the fabric to make a quick zippered pouch and coin purse!
+You can find more cut-and-sew projects in Laura Wright’s Spoonflower shop, so go check those out too.
 Fill the pouch with some new crayons, pencils, markers and a small pad of paper and you’ve got the perfect gift.

 Stocking Stuffer #2: Pet Plushie